jrnewton/udemy-css-complete-guide/NOTES.md

 Content is roughly chronological based on the course sections, although sometimes I'll go back an update a previous section with new knowledge or to clarify a point.

-Look for `KLUDGE` in the source code for useful hacks.
+Look for `KLUGE` in the source code for useful hacks.

 # Fonts
 - Serif: extending features at the end of strokes